scGetStuff/top-js-restaurant/README.md

 The course covered the mechanics of using npm and webpack, but provided nothing as to how to structure the code.
 No conventions on size or content of a module; how should the app be split up?
 Also, static style seems wrong.
 In other code I've seen they are supposed to be local to a component.
-This project seems to have us practicing bad form, practice structuring the modules correctly would be more useful.
+This project seems to have us practicing bad form.

 I'm just stubbing things out, not fleshing out made up details; I want to get to back-end work.

+Done for now, I may circle back later once I have more info.